What is fatigue?

 Exercise and fatigue

-Exercise has been proven to be helpful in relieving fatigue.
-If your illness allows you to do physical exercise, get some on a regular basis.
-For example, a 30-minute walk 3 days a week might be a realistic goal and will boost your morale when you achieve it.
+Exercise has been proven to be helpful in relieving fatigue, and improving your mood.
+If your illness allows you to do physical activities, try to get some exercise on a regular basis.
+For example, a 30-minute walk 5 days a week might be a realistic goal and will boost your morale when you achieve it.
 Check with your doctor to see what kind of exercise is best for you.

 What should I do if I have fatigue?

-- Get help: Ask for help at work or at home, especially with cooking, housework or childcare.
+- Ask for help at work or at home with any jobs that you find tiring.

-- Eat well: Try to eat a well-balanced diet.
+- Try to eat a well-balanced diet.
 Eat little and often if your appetite is poor.
-You could read our booklet Diet and Cancer for tips to help you eat well.
+Our booklet Diet and Cancer has tips to help.

-- Avoid stress: Talk to friends and family about any worries you have and take time to enjoy yourself.
-Counselling may help if you’re finding it hard to cope.
+- Try to avoid stress.
+Talk to friends and family about any worries you have and take time to enjoy yourself.
+Counselling may help too.

-- Sleep: If you are not sleeping well, try relaxation techniques and avoid stimulants like caffeine and alcohol before bedtime.
+- If you are not sleeping well, have a good bedtime routine and try relaxation techniques.
+Avoid stimulants like caffeine and alcohol in the evening and try not to use electronic devices for an hour before bedtime.

 For more information